MGXlab/Viromics-Workshop-MGX/_episodes/49_gene_sharing_networks.md

 > Open Cytoscape with the desktop shortcut.
 Cytoscape has a graphical interface that might be a bit overwhelming at first.
 > - Follow steps 7-10 from this [manual](https://www.protocols.io/view/applying-vcontact-to-viral-sequences-and-visualizi-x5xfq7n) to load the network and annotation file into Cytoscape.
 >
->- Change network layout:
+> - Change the network layout:
 > 'Layout > Edge-weighted Spring Embedded layout', and select the column with the numeric data (probably column 3).
 > This places genomes that share more protein clusters closer together.
 {: .challenge}

-> ## Step 3.
-Explore the data and explain what you see.
+> ## Step 3: Explore the data and explain what you see.
-> Take a moment to orient yourself: what are you looking at?
+> Take a moment to look at what you see.
+Why are the networks and nodes organised like this?
 > Inspect a few nodes.
 Play around with a few colour schemes.
 Look at the clustering status of nodes that are close together in the network.
 > (read the tips below)
 {:. challenge}